Building a Successful Automated Functional Testing Strategy

-While working on software delivery projects, we will eventually face the decision of which tests should be automated to get the higher ROI.
+While working on software delivery projects, we will eventually face the decision of which tests should be automated to get a higher ROI.
 Also, to automate the functional testing you must have a pre-defined roadmap and strategy to save time and test maintenance.
 In this blog, you will get to know about which tests should be automated and a roadmap to implement automated functional testing.

-Why do we Need Automated Functional Testing?
+Why Automate Functional Testing?

 There is no question that rigorous functional testing is critical for successful application development.
 The challenge is how to speed up the testing process with accuracy without breaking your already tight budgets.

 While manual testing is appropriate in some cases, it is a time-consuming and tedious process that is inefficient and conflicts with today’s shorter development cycles.
 It’s obvious that manual tests are prone to human error and inconsistencies that can skew test results.

 Automated functional testing executes scripted test cases on a software application.
 For example, your application might have a registration form with a multiple-choice question.
 A script could automate each answer to ensure it works.
 When the outcomes don’t match the script, they are flagged for review.
 It’s a huge time saver and also reduces cost.

 When it comes to automating functional testing processes, the costs are tangible but the net present value also includes many intangible factors.
 We said earlier that automation has the most value in situations where you can develop an automated test suite and then execute it many times.
 You can dramatically expand test coverage while maintaining the same labor cost.
 And expanding test coverage translates directly into benefits the CFO will understand.